Ed1123/100-days-of-code/r2-log.md

 I also read about markup languages.
 In particular I was interested in markdown and LaTex.
 I've learned a lot about them.
 I might start using more markdown (or LaTex) soon.

 **Thoughts:** It wasn't such a nice day as yesterday was, but still good.

+### Day 25: May 19, 2020 (Coding hash_substring)

+**Today's Progress**: I completed the code for the problem and write the tests I'll perform.
+So far, the code didn’t pass any test.
+I was also readding about Wox and Listary (and UELI) as softwares for Windows.
+I was interested in Wox as a open source project I may start contributing to, but Listary has many more features and it's a steep ahead.
+I don't know what to do.
+At least I now know that I can find some open source projects on Github to contribite if I can.

+**Thoughts:** Not a great day.
+I'd say an ok day.